smalot/pdfparser/doc/Developer.md

 # Developers

+Here you will find information about our development tools and how to use them.

 ## .editorconfig

 Please make sure your editor uses our `.editorconfig` file.
 It contains rules about our coding styles.

+## Github Action Workflows

+We use Github Actions to run our continous integration as well as other tasks after pushing changes.
+You will find related files in `.github/workflows/`.

 ## Development Tools and Tests